paulmillr/noble-hashes/README.md

 Benchmarks measured on Apple M1 with macOS 12.
 Note that PBKDF2 and Scrypt are tested with extremely high work factor.
-To run benchmarks, execute `npm run bench-install` and then `npm run bench`
+To run benchmarks, execute `npm run bench:install` and then `npm run bench`

 ```
 SHA256 32B x 1,126,126 ops/sec @ 888ns/op